iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CODE_CHALLENGE.md

 :exclamation: This question has already been completed with the ETL process. :exclamation:

+<strong>2.
+List Regions and Country Count</strong>
-<strong>2.</strong> List all of the regions and the total number of countries in each region.
+List all of the regions and the total number of countries in each region.
 Order by country count in descending order and capitalize the region name.

 <details>
   <summary>Click to expand expected results!</summary>